Chapter 13 Bankruptcy – the Ultimate Guide

 After Bankruptcy Court

 After confirmation, from this point forward, you will just mail your monthly payments to the chapter 13 trustee.
 There usually are a couple of restrictions, such as notifying the trustee if you get a change in your income.
 Further, you’re not to get more than $500 on any future debt without permission.
 Something to remember: any extra money above and beyond your normal monthly expenses goes to the bankruptcy for debt.
-Consequently, the bankruptcy court and trustee are interested in anything that changes the formula of your confirmed plan.
-This is why the Chapter 13 trustee will be interested in your tax returns, and any tax refund.
+Consequently, the bankruptcy court and trustee follow anything that changes the formula of your confirmed plan.
+This is why the Chapter 13 trustee needs to see your tax returns, and gets any tax refund.

 Summing up Chapter 13 Bankruptcy

-We’ve helped hundreds of our neighbors file Chapter 13 bankruptcy.
-We’d be honored if you’d let us help you too.
+We’ve helped thousands of people in Los Angeles file bankruptcy.
+We’d be honored if you’d let us put our success to work to help you, too.